sanhitamj/elderly_fraud_detection/README.md

 These data are from the year 2012 to 2015; the number of people (taken care of) is 9000+.
 There are different categories of expenses, ranging from rent/property tax, insurance to personal needs, or 'shopping' data.

 Currently, the state bureaucrats use red flags like, if the charitable donations are over $100 or if a single cash transaction is over certain amount.
 This is not a very clever way to handle such big dataset.
 For 9000+ people, there are more than 100,000 red flags.
-It is a waste of resources like accounts' time and in turn tax money.
+It is a waste of resources like accountants' time and in turn tax money.

+Although some of these cases might be investigated in detail, there is no information about that in the dataset.
+Hence the challenging part of the project is that these are unlabeled data, and this is going to be unsupervised learning.

 ## Goal